Breaking News | #EndSARS: How Police arrested two brothers, 25 cows, lawyers tells Abuja panel

-A lawyer, Mr Timothy Ahua, today, narrated before the Independent Investigative Panel on human rights violations by the defunct Special Anti-Robbery Squad, SARS, sitting in Abuja, how police arrested two brothers and their 25 cows, in 2019.
+A Laywer, Mr. Timothy Ahua, on Thursday, narrated before the Independent Investigative Panel on human rights violations by the defunct Special Anti-Robbery Squad, SARS, sitting in Abuja, how police arrested two brothers and their 25 cows, in 2019.

 According to the lawyer who lodged a petition on their behalf, the brothers were taken from Edumega District, Okpokwu Local Government Area of Benue by some SARS operatives that stormed the community.